jrkerns/pylinac/docs/source/picketfence.rst

   .. code-block:: python

-     pf = PicketFence('mypf.dcm', filter=5)  # vary the filter size depending on the image
+     pf = PicketFence("mypf.dcm", filter=5)  # vary the filter size depending on the image

   Then try performing the analysis.
 * **Check for streak artifacts** - It is possible in certain scenarios (e.g. TrueBeam dosimetry mode)